 For sowing seeds, also see Seed Starting for Beginners: Sow Inside Grow Outside.

-This excerpt from Urban Farming: Sustainable City Living in Your Backyard, in Your Community, and in the World (2nd Edition) by Thomas Fox, was provided by CompanionHouse Books, who also kindly provided a giveaway copy of this book.
+This excerpt from Urban Farming: Sustainable City Living in Your Backyard, in Your Community, and in the World (2nd Edition) by Thomas Fox, was provided by CompanionHouse Books.

 Seed Starter and Potting Mix Options